The-Marcy-Lab-School/2-1-encapsulation-factories-closure/README.md

 friendsManager.addFriend('ahmad');
 friendsManager.addFriend('brandon');
 friendsManager.addFriend('carmen');
-// Here, friendsManager is the owner of addFriend.
+// Here, friendsManager invokes addFriend so this === friendsManager
-// this.friends === friendsManager.friends

 console.log(friendsManager.friends)
 ```
 **Side Note on `this`**:
+* When used as method of an object, **`this` refers to the object that invokes the method.**
-* it is one of the most complicated topics in JavaScript.
+* `this` is one of the most complicated topics in JavaScript.
+Check out this video to learn more: [JavaScript this Keyword](https://www.youtube.com/watch?v=gvicrj31JOM&ab_channel=ProgrammingwithMosh).
-* For now, we'll define it vaguely as a reference to the object that "owns" a method.
-* It allows an object's methods to access that object's own values.

 **<details><summary style="color: purple">Q: How does the `friendsManager` object demonstrate encapsulation compared to the first example?
 How does `this` enable encapsulation?</summary>**